diegueins680/trader/README.md

 - Strategy / costs
   - `--open-threshold 0.001` (or legacy `--threshold`) entry/open direction threshold (fractional deadband)
   - `--close-threshold 0.001` exit/close threshold (fractional deadband; defaults to open-threshold when omitted)
+    - Live order placement uses `close-threshold` to decide exits when already in position, mirroring backtest logic.
   - `--method 11` choose `11`/`both` (Kalman+LSTM direction-agreement), `10`/`kalman` (Kalman only), `01`/`lstm` (LSTM only)
     - When using `--method 10`, the LSTM is disabled (not trained).
     - When using `--method 01`, the Kalman/predictors are disabled (not trained).